mslusarz/csv-nix-tools/README.md

 hacks like IFS.

-This project also solves the problem of combining data from multiple sources into a single stream (see -M/-N/-T options in source tools + csv-merge) and processing it in any way user wants to, including powerful SQL syntax, without leaving the shell.
+This project also solves the problem of combining data from multiple sources into a single stream (see **csv-tables-tut**(7)) and processing it in any way user wants to, including powerful SQL syntax, without leaving the shell.

 # Status
 This project is in alpha stage.
 Everything listed below is functional,